BenTalagan/glaemscribe/fonts/README.md

 * The _a_ theta at U+00AD (soft hyphen) has been moved to U+0109 (for browser compatibility issues).
 * The _vaia_ tengwa has been added and moved to U+0125 (for browser compatibility issues).
 * Added _e grave tehtar_ .
+* Added pustar combinations (4/4-halfed/4-squared/5)
+* A serie of 4 inferior tehtar has been added for the reversed, small, u-curl.

 **Sarati Eldamar**, created and designed by **Måns Björkman**
 --------------------------------------------------------------